colabottles/toddl/posts/accessibe-is-not-your-friend.md

 !['Sheldon' just joined Twitter today to throw shade.
 His picture may be from This Person Does Not Exist.](https://res.cloudinary.com/colabottles/image/upload/v1626383178/images/sock_puppet.png "'Sheldon' just joined Twitter today to throw shade.
 His picture may be from This Person Does Not Exist.")

-&lquo;Sheldon&rquo; looks like he just joined today to throw shade at Karl.
+&ldquo;Sheldon&rdquo; looks like he just joined today to throw shade at Karl.
 I smell something rotten and suspect an "executive" with the mindset of a child went and created an account, got an AI generated profile photo, then decided to play with the accessibility community.

 I aske for a list of the "professionals" that support AccessiBe.
 No list has been made public yet.
 A lot of "pot meet kettle" especially when others have come to the conclusion that AccessiBe needs the benefit of the doubt.